 Some states authorize courts to consider the juvenile offenses of adult criminal defendants during sentencing hearings relating to later crimes.
 States may limit the use of juvenile records in this context—for example, allowing consideration of violent juvenile offenses only.
 (For more on factors that increase sentences, see Aggravating Circumstances in Sentencing.)

 Seek Expert Guidance

 Exceptions to the confidentiality of juvenile records vary across the states and from state to federal court, and depend on the circumstances.
+Laws and procedures can also change.
 For a more comprehensive overview of juvenile-record confidentiality, consult an attorney experienced in juvenile law.
 Consult such a lawyer if you have concerns about the privacy of particular records or want to know whether you can access them.